 Balogna - May 13, 2026

 Our Castle team did a Food tour in Bologna.
-We took the local Trainitalia train about 2 hours from Villabartolomea to Balogna.
+We took the local Trainitalia train for about 2 hours from Villabartolomea to Balogna.
 It was fun.
 We got to see how Tortellini was made and we got to taste Tortellini in cheese soup made of "rind".
-We tasted cured meats, cheese with aged balsamic, lasagna, and pasta with meat sauce.
+We tasted cured meat, cheese with aged balsamic, lasagna, and pasta with meat sauce.
 We walked through the fresh market, through the town to see towers and at least a leaning tower, and through the piazza with the Fountain of Neptune.
 We bought lots of food like cured meat and aged cheese from Bruno e Franco.
 The tour ended with yummy Gelato.
 We had a great time that day and our bellies were still filled up with yummy from Bologna during our casual dinner at the castle that day.

 "Three T’s of Bologna are a classic Italian phrase that highlights the three things that define the city's unique history, food, and culture: